google/WebFundamentals/src/content/en/updates/2019/05/chromium-chronicle-2.md

 **Have fallback tools** if the debugger makes flakiness disappear.
 It's possible that, under debugger, the test is never flaky.
-In that case, log statements or base::debug::StackTrace can be handy.
+In that case, log statements or 'base::debug::StackTrace can be handy'.

 Keep in mind common reasons for EXPECT__* failures besides bugs in production
 code: